App Building Guidelines

-When you save an App to the Gallery, if the output of the report is rendered as PCXML, the application provides the option for the end-users to not only preview the report on the web, but also to download the report in any of our supported report formats.
-Supported report formats include; PDF, Microsoft Word, Microsoft Excel and HTML.
+When you save an App to the Gallery, if the output of the report is rendered as PCXML, the application provides the option for the end-users to not only preview the report on the web but also to download the report in any of our supported report formats.
+Supported report formats include; PDF, Microsoft Word, Microsoft Excel, and HTML.

-When you authoring an App, the output can be any of our supported report formats.
+When you author an App, the output can be any of our supported report formats.
 To utilize PCXML set the Output Mode in the Render tool to Choose a Specific Output File, and for the Output File, use

 When you preview a report in PCXML you will not see footers, but they will be available when downloaded as a PDF, Word, or Excel document.

 For web Apps you can only read and write to files that are within the same folder as your App or a lower-down folder, in other words, any folder that is within the folder that contains the app (can be more than 1 level down.)
 This rule also applies to Macros that you wish to use for your App, unless it's a standard macro that is part of the Alteryx product installer or a data installer.